 Opportunity for Extra Credit (up to 5 points will be added to your final grade, equivalent to a bump of 1/3 of a letter grade, i.e. going from a B to a B+).
-In order to obtain EC, you must obtain my approval of your topic and schedule your presentation before November 15.
+Extra Credit: Lead a presentation (5-10 minutes about a recent scientific discovery or phenomenon that relates to the course material.
+The presentation should be original and engaging.
+In order to obtain EC, you must obtain my approval of your topic prior to April 15.